liulab-dfci/TRUST4/README.md

 TRUST4 outputs several files. trust_raw.out, trust_final.out are the contigs and corresponding nucleotide weight. trust_annot.out is in fasta format for the annotation of the consensus assembly.
 And trust_cdr3.out reports the CDR1,2,3 and gene information for each consensus assemblies.

-Each header of trust_annot.out is split into fields.
+Each header of trust_annot.out is split into fields:

+	consensus_id consensus_length average_coverage annotations

+"annotaions" also has several field, corresponding to annotation of V,J,C, CDR1, CDR2 and CDR3 respectively.
+For the annotation of the genes, it follows the pattern

+	gene_name(reference_gene_length):(consensus_start-consensus_end):(reference_start-reference_length):similarity

+Each type of genes has at most three gene candidate ranked by their similarity.
+For the annotation of CDRs, it follows the pattern:

+	CDRx(consensus_start-consensus_end):score=sequence

+For CDR1,2, score is similarity. for CDR3, score 0.00 means partial CDR3, score 1.00 means CDR3 with imputed nucleotides and other numbers means the motif signal strength with 100.00 as strongest.

+The coordinate is 0-based.

+The output trust_cdr3.out is a tsv file.
+The fields are:

+	consensus_id	index_within_consensus	V_gene	J_gene	C_gene	CDR1	CDR2	CDR3	CDR3_score	read_fragment_count

 ### Practical notes

-*Build custom V,J,C gene database (files for -f and --ref)*
+* Build custom V,J,C gene database (files for -f and --ref)

 To generate the file specified by "-f", you need the reference genome of the species you are interested in and corresponding genome annotation GTF file.
 Then you can use command